“I would not suffer cruelties and indignities perpetrated against me or those close to me to pass without consequence.”

 GM: Celia’s mom doesn’t seem to recognize the names, but on hearing she got them from her grandma, remarks, “Oh.
 Well… good on you, sweetie, for still havin’ a relationship with her.”

 In any case, Vivian thinks the case against the insurance company is very strong.
-The hospital bill amount is over six figures, so the company likely won’t choose to just quietly settle, but it’s a pretty cut and dry case of suffering a hugely traumatic injury that wasn’t covered.
-In addition to covering the full cost of the hospital bill, Vivian says there’s also potential for significant additional damages, given Diana’s subsequent hardship and especially how she wasn’t able to get proper surgery to repair her leg.
+The hospital bill amount is over six figures, so the company likely won’t choose to quietly settle.
+But it’s a pretty cut and dry case of suffering a hugely traumatic injury that wasn’t covered.
+They should be able to get the full cost of the hospital bill covered.
+Vivian says there’s potential for significant further damages, given Diana’s subsequent hardship.
+Especially given how she wasn’t able to get proper surgery to repair her leg.

 “She said she was… ‘chompin’ at the bit’ to take this case,” her mom says with an almost shy smile.
 “Those were her words.
 Chompin’ at the bit.
 She’ll do it pro bono, just because she thinks we’re so likely to win, and to get the company to pay her attorney’s fees.”